mcfnord/cem/src/ref/gal-nov14.md

 family!”
 Emily and I would happily declare that we’re a family and enjoy a family hug.

-On June 20^th^, 2014, Chloe asked if she could still call me Dad.
+On June 20^th^, 2014, after one month’s separation, Chloe asked if she could still call me Dad.
 I said yes, and she appeared to be happy about that.

-During a visit at the Pierce County Fair, after a longer period of time separated from Chloe due to the Ex Parte order of Commissioner Kikendahl, I noticed Chloe was calling me John.
+During a visit at the Pierce County Fair, after a period of time separated from Chloe due to the Ex Parte order, I noticed Chloe was calling me John.
 I asked her if she wants me to be her dad, and she said enthusiastically that she did.
 I told her I will be dad if she wants me to, and she appeared to be very happy, again proceeding to use the term when addressing me for the remainder of the visit.

 During a visit on or near October 25^th^ I noticed she was calling me John again, and I asked her why.
 She said she “didn’t want it to be